Watudube/Project-SLFW/frontend/README.md

 ## GETTING STARTED (DEVELOPMENT)

-1. Install dependencies:
+1. Install dependencies of the frontend project:

+Ensure you are in the 'Project-SLFW/frontend' folder.

 ```
 npm install
 ```

-2. tart the development server:
+2. Start the development server:

 ```
 npm run dev
 ```

 This starts a local Vite server (usually at http://localhost:5173/).
-It supports hot reload while developing.
+It supports hot reload while developing (file saves refresh the browser).

 ## BUILDING FOR PRODUCTION